Overcoming The Challenges

-OK, I get it… brain fog… who’s going to remember to do belly breaths all day every day?
+OK, I get it… if you're looking to improve your health, then there is a good chance you're experiencing brain fog and forgetfulness amongst all the other symptoms of less than perfect health - I mean who’s going to remember to do belly breaths all day every day?
 The easiest solution is to just leave reminder Post-it notes around where you spend most of your time.
 They don’t even have to say anything – you’ll know what they mean!
 Soon you won’t need them anymore – breathing into your belly will just be your natural state.
-You could also make it part of your bedtime ritual (another hack for another day).
-Ten long, slow belly breaths just before bed will promote better sleep 10.
+You could also make it part of your bedtime wind-down ritual (post-it on your headboard?)
+And ten long, slow belly breaths just before bed will also promote better sleep 10.

-When you’re stressed and anxious and need it most, it’s not always appropriate to take a time out.
-The good news is that with a bit of practise, you can do this even while somebody is breathing fire in your face and the only thing they’ll notice is the confusingly serene look in your eyes.
+When you’re stressed and anxious and need it most, taking time out to breathe might not always feel like a possibility.
+But the good news is that with a bit of practise, you can do this even while somebody is breathing fire in your face - and the only thing they’ll notice is the confusingly serene look in your eyes!

 We’re used to keeping our tummies pulled in, so you might find a bit (or a lot!) of resistance to allowing it to bulge outwards.
-Let that go.
+Let that go... literally.

 You might find yourself trying too hard, or even hyperventilating… remind yourself to relax - keep it slow and easy, don’t force anything.